 The Wastewater Operations division is responsible for the operation of wastewater treatment facilities, collection systems, pump stations, and force mains.
 This program is also tasked with providing the beneficial reuse of bio-solids, eliminating land disposal of fats, oils, and grease residuals, and protecting the sanitary sewer collection system and wastewater treatment facilities from excess grease accumulation.

-The O&M Department provides wastewater services to 267,998 residents safely treating approximately 22.701 mgd through eight wastewater treatment plants.
-On a daily basis, wastewater treatment plants intake approximately 21.701 mgd and produce 21.358 mgd of water for reuse.
+The O&M Department provides wastewater services to approximately 293,098 residents safely treating approximately 24.978 MGD through eight wastewater treatment plants.
+On a daily basis, Pasco's wastewater treatment plants are permitted to intake 33.568 MG.

 For additional information, please view our Wastewater FAQs.

 A service this section offers is Septic Truck Cleaning to vendors registered to do business with Pasco County, are located in Pasco County, and are collecting septic from Pasco County Residents.
 Once the request is completed and processed, an area is provided for the vendor to clean out the tank on their septic truck.
 Follow this link to access the request form for this service.

 Fats, oils and grease, known collectively as FOG, represent the most serious enemy of our sanitary sewer lines.
 When FOG is dumped down the drain, it forms large, thick grease balls that clog pipes.
 Clogged pipes can result in sanitary sewer backups and spills, create environmental problems, cause traffic tie-ups or even flood homes and businesses.